Skip to main content

 Mains Answer Angle

-GS 2 (Polity) – Analyse how constitutional mechanisms are employed by military regimes to sustain power and discuss the implications for democratic consolidation in Myanmar.
+GS 2 (Polity) – Analyse the use of constitutional mechanisms by military regimes to sustain power; possible question: ‘Discuss the implications of Myanmar’s constitutional provisions on the consolidation of military rule.’

 Analysis